 Under an asymptotically homophilic network formation process, it is possible to derive estimators whose bias is asymptotically negligible, even if some confounders are unobserved.
 Given a comparison group $\mathcal{C}_i$ for individual $i$, I define a CATE\footnote{Note that $x_i$ is not fully observed.
 The CATE of a given individual is identified, but not the underlying function of $x$.
 For this reason, the CATE is mainly interesting on its own when one cares about the treatment effect of a specific unit.} estimator

 where $\mathcal{C}_{it} \equaldef \mathcal{C}_{i} \cap \{j\vert T_j = t\}$.
 Note that the comparison group will vary with the sample size, although the dependence is left implicit in the notation.

-\begin{remark} In what follows, the vector $X$ from the unconfoundedness condition is assumed to be part of the network formation for ease of exposition.
-In practice, the binding restriction is that $X^u$ belongs to it: If some observed covariate ($x_k$) that affects the outcome does not influence network formation, it can be controlled for nonparametrically by multiplying each weight $\mathds{1}(j \in \mathcal{C}_{it})$ with kernel weights $K_b(\Vert X_{ik}^o - X_{jk}^o\Vert)$ throughout.
-Because the weights based on the network act as (noisy versions of) kernel weights, the use of such hybrid weights is naturally nested in the current framework. \end{remark}
+\begin{remark} If some observed covariate ($x_k$) that affects the outcome does not influence network formation, it can be controlled for nonparametrically by multiplying each weight $\mathds{1}(j \in \mathcal{C}_{it})$ with kernel weights $K_b(\Vert X_{ik}^o - X_{jk}^o\Vert)$ throughout, or performing (local) regression adjustments within comparison groups.
+Under Assumption \ref{h_assumption}, this strategy is also valid for covariates that influence network formation in a not necessarily homophilic way. \end{remark}